afombravo/2FAST2Q/README.md

 b. “*_reads.csv” files corresponding to the read counts per guideRNA per inputted sequencing file;

 c.
-A “compiled_stats.txt” containing all the relevant input/output information about the Crispy analysis;
+A “compiled_stats.txt” containing all the relevant input/output information about the Crispery analysis;

 d.
 A “compiled.csv” file with the compilation of all the read counts per guideRNA in all the inputted files.
 Use this latter in the next steps of the data analysis pipeline.

 # Short Explanation

-Crispy will return the read counts for all the guideRNAs present in the input file.
+Crispery will return the read counts for all the guideRNAs present in the input file.
 A read will be aligned to its guideRNAs if the minimum quality score in each nucleotide is >= the indicated phred-score, and if there is less than the indicated allowed missmatches.
 Like said before, these parameters can be modified by the user.